zshipko/ocaml-rs/doc/src/01_introduction.md

 ## Writing your first `ocaml::func`

 `ocaml::func` is the highest-level macro that can be used to generate OCaml functions.
-It's built on `ocaml::native_func` which only works on `Value` parameters and `ocaml::bytecode_func` which is used for generating bytecode functions. `ocaml::func` will take care of generating bytecode bindings for functions with more than five parameters as required by the OCaml runtime.
+It's built on `ocaml::native_func` which only works on `Value` parameters and `ocaml::bytecode_func` which is used for generating bytecode functions. `ocaml::func` will take care of generating bytecode bindings for functions with more than five parameters as required by the OCaml runtime. `ocaml::func` handles using `CAMLparam`/`CAMLlocal`/`CAMLreturn` correctly for you, often making it much easier to write bindings than using the C API directly, particularly for those who haven't used the OCaml C API before.

 All `ocaml::func`'s have an implicit `gc` variable which is used to access the OCaml runtime.
-To make this explicit you can define the name by providing it as an argument to the `ocaml::func` macro:
+To pick another name you can provide it as an argument to the `ocaml::func` macro:

 ```rust,ignore
 #[ocaml::func(my_gc_name)]
 ...
 ```

-The following example will read a file and return the contents, we will ignore error handling for now since that will be covered later - however, one thing worth mentioning now is that Rust panics will be converted into OCaml exceptions.
+The following example will read a file and return the contents, we will ignore error handling for now since that will be covered later - however, one thing worth mentioning is that Rust panics will be converted into OCaml exceptions.

 ```rust
 # extern crate ocaml;